matCzelusniak/originals-light/docs/📜 Protocol/🧿Crosschain/index.md

-# Crosschain - one or both dApps do not support originals-light dynamic attributes
+# Crosschain transfer asset attributes

 Solution on top of ft4 for passing dynamic attributes between dApps during a cross-chain transfer.

+Proposal is for case when both dApps support originals-light attributes, one of them or any of them.

 ## Step 1: ## Step 1: Define Attribute Support Check